curaposterior/tools/README.md

 # tools
-random ctf tools that i found interesting
+random ctf/osint tools that i found interesting

 steganography:
 - online tool that allows the user to f.e. rotate a image: